 At the refectory on Lake Calhoun, Tin Fish serves smoothies and ice cream as well as quesadillas, burgers and seafood tacos, chowders, sandwiches and platters.
 It's open daily for lunch and dinner.

 There's a Subway at the east end of Webber Parkway; for a picnic, buy some sandwiches and take them to eat at the river overlook in Marshall Terrace Park, at Marshall and 27th Avenue, or Gluek Park at Marshall and 19th Avenue.

-For people who ride the official route and return to the river via 15th Avenue Southeast, Dinkytown has many places to eat, including the Loring Pasta Bar, which has charming sidewalk tables.
+For people who ride the official route and return to the river via 15th Avenue Southeast, Dinkytown has many places to eat.

 Just off the Midtown Greenway at Chicago Avenue, the Midtown Global Market has all kinds of wonderful delis and restaurants.